-Biscayne Bay is home to two state aquatic preserves.
-The first, Biscayne Bay Aquatic Preserve, was established in 1974 and runs the length of Biscayne Bay, from the headwaters of the Oleta River down to Card Sound near Key Largo and comprises approximately 64,607 submerged acres.
-The second aquatic preserve, named Biscayne Bay-Cape Florida to Monroe County Line, was established in 1975 to protect 4,163 submerged acres.
-Much of the submerged lands and islands originally included within its boundary are now within either Biscayne National Park or within the larger Biscayne Bay Aquatic Preserve.
-The two preserves are collectively known as the Biscayne Bay Aquatic Preserves (BBAP).
+Biscayne Bay is home to two state aquatic preserves, collectively known as Biscayne Bay Aquatic Preserves (BBAP).
+The first, Biscayne Bay Aquatic Preserve, was established in 1974 and runs the length of Biscayne Bay proper, from the headwaters of the Oleta River down to Card Sound near Key Largo.
+BBAP is about 64,607 submerged acres.
+This aquatic preserve (AP) is split in half by what is now called Biscayne National Park, formerly called Biscayne National Monument.

-Biscayne Bay provides habitat for a wide variety of juvenile and adult marine species as well as several of Florida’s imperiled species, including the Florida manatee (Trichechus manatus latirostris), the smalltooth sawfish (Pristis pectinata), the American crocodile (Crocodylus acutus) and Johnson’s seagrass (Halophila johnsonii).
-Johnson’s seagrass is the first and only marine plant to be listed as 'Threatened' on the Endangered Species List and resides in northern BBAP.
+Biscayne Bay provides habitat for a variety of juvenile and adult marine species, as well as several of Florida’s imperiled species, including the Florida manatee (Trichechus manatus latirostris), the smalltooth sawfish (Pristis pectinata), the American crocodile (Crocodylus acutus) and Johnson’s seagrass (Halophila johnsonii).
+Johnson’s seagrass is the first and only marine plant to be listed as "threatened" on the Endangered Species List and lives in northern BBAP.

 The Miami Circle is the most significant site that documents the Tequesta and contains limestone rocks, black midden, soil, animal bones, marine shells and some artifacts.
 The circle is believed to be part of a settlement that covered both shores of the Miami River's outlet to Biscayne Bay.
 On Feb.
 5, 2002, it was added to the National Register of Historic Places, then declared a National Historic Landmark on Jan.
 16, 2009.
-Learn more about the Miami Circle.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.